glaunay/omega-topology-service/README.md

 To run this service, you need homology informations from the specie of interest.

-Lookup to the [Divisome Factory](https://github.com/glaunay/divisomeFactory) pipeline to obtain the JSON homology tree and a filtered MI Tab file.
+Look at the [Divisome Factory](https://github.com/glaunay/divisomeFactory) pipeline to obtain the JSON homology tree and a filtered MI Tab file.

 Make sure the specie name inside the filename of the homology file is in uppercase, then you can copy it inside the appropriate directory.
 ```bash